-Barton & Guestier is one of the oldest and most important Bordeaux wine trading houses, The origin dates back to 1725, when Thomas Barton (1694-1780), born in Bordeaux in 1722, came to Bordeaux wine trade Founded.
-He was severely divided with his son William (1723-1799), who founded his own company.
-His son Hugh Barton (1766-1854) married Anna, the daughter of the rich wine merchant Nathaniel Johnston.
-He had to leave during the French Revolution after a brief imprisonment in 1793 France.
-From the 1792 received connection with the company Daniel Guestier then 1802 the significant trading house Barton & Guestier developed.
-For over 15 years he tried unsuccessfully, that Château Lafite to acquire.
-Finally, in 1821, he bought the Château Langoa, which he named today Château Langoa-Barton renamed in 1826 and a neighboring part of the Château Léoville, now Château Léoville-Barton said.
-His successor was Nathaniel Barton (1799-1867), who by the phylloxera disaster got into trouble.
-His grandson Ronald Barton (1902-1986) made Château Langoa-Barton his residence.
-During the Second World War, this was occupied by the Germans in 1940.
-Finally, in 1954, half of Barton & Guestier's house was taken over by the American multi-seagram and subsequently entirely.
-Ronald's nephew Anthony Barton (* 1930) founded his own trading house and took over both wineries in 1986.
-The family still retain their old nationality and religion.
+Barton & Guestier is one of the oldest and most important Bordeaux wine trading houses, The origin dates back to 1725, when Thomas Barton (1694-1780) of Irish descent came to Bordeaux in 1722 wine trade Founded.
+With his son William (1723-1799), he was very contentious, who founded his own company.
+His son Hugh Barton (1766-1854) married Anna, the daughter of the wealthy wine merchant Nathaniel Johnston.
+He had to leave France after a brief detention in 1793 during the French Revolution.
+The important trading house Barton & Guestier then emerged from the connection with the Daniel Guestier company in 1792.
+For over 15 years he unsuccessfully tried that Château Lafite to acquire.
+Finally, in 1821, he bought the Château Langoa, which he bears his current name Château Langoa-Barton renamed, as well as in 1826 a neighboring part of the Château Léoville, which now Château Léoville-Barton was called.
+His successor was Nathaniel Barton (1799-1867), who through the phylloxera disaster got into trouble.
+His grandson Ronald Barton (1902-1986) made Château Langoa-Barton his home.
+During the Second World War it was occupied by the Germans in 1940.
+Finally, in 1954 half of the Barton & Guestier company was taken over by the American Multi Seagram and subsequently entirely.
+Ronald's nephew Anthony Barton (* 1930) founded his own trading company and took over both wineries in 1986.
+The family have retained their old nationality and religion to this day.